internetimagery/photos/README.md

 # TODO:

+- add --copy flag to "sort", to leave media in its original place and only copy across info
+- check and see if os.Rename works across drives.
+Create a test if it doesn't.
 - add phash check before and after compression as a failsafe to ensure the copy is faithful to the original (and a test)
 - add more tests for things like bad data
 - stop all commands from being run in root